begi97/vocabulary-api/readme.md

 ## 👤 Author

-Built by [Your Name] – as part of a MERN course project.
+Built by Bahruz Badirov – as part of a MERN course project.

 ---